zzhangjii/learning-library/workshops/dbcs-dba-oci/SG-setup-manual.md

 # Setup

 This workshop requires several setups steps that are normally done in advance as part of an automated process prior to running the labs.
-In cases where a customer wishes to run through the workshop themselves on their own they must first walk through the following steps.
+In cases where a customer wishes to run through the workshop themselves on their own they must first walk through the following steps.  **Note: You must be off VPN to run the setup, and to do the labs.**

 ### **STEP 1**: Log into the Cloud Console